WE ARE NOW OPEN!

 Q: Will I be put on a trip with strangers?

 To minimize the risk to your safety, we are asking our canyoneering and zipline participants to wear facial coverings while on their tour, when appropriate social distancing guidelines cannot be followed.
-For our rafting trips, we are only taking groups right now that are in the same “household”, because of the unique challenges with mask wearing in a swift water environment.
+For our rafting trips, we are only putting groups in rafts together that are in the same “household”, because of the unique challenges with mask wearing in a swift water environment.
 HOWEVER – at this time, the minimum trip size for a rafting trip is 4 people.
 If you have less than that number of people in your party, you will need to pay for that minimum number – or better yet, bring some more folks from your household!